morsgiathatch/machine-learning/README.md

 Again you must pre-process the data.
 See BankData.py in the DecisionTree package as an example of data construction to use these algorithms.

+If you choose problem 3, this corresponds to the extra credit programming option.
+Due to the much larger dataset, running statistics on 1000 trees took very much too long so I reduced to 100 trees.
+The runtime is still about 30 minutes even with this reduction.

 ## Linear Regression
 Upon selecting Homework 2 problem 4, you can choose any of the three subproblems of the assignment.
 These are all fairly quick for the small "concrete" dataset.
 If